Day 1: Australia – – Beijing

 Day 2: Beijing (B)

-Optional: Peking Duck lunch.
-Indulge in Beijing’s most famous dish.
+Optional: Peking Duck Lunch.
+Indulge in one of China’s most iconic dishes, Peking Duck!
 Additional cost applies.

-Optional: Authentic Beijing Tour.
-Spend the afternoon exploring the sights of Beijing.
-See the Temple of Heaven, a recognised world heritage site by UNESCO.
-An architectural masterpiece, the monument was built between 1406 and 1460 AD and was used by China’s emperors for ceremonies honouring the god of harvests.
-Take a rickshaw tour of Beijing’s ancient Hutong neighbourhoods, and visit a local family.
-Indulge in a traditional Beijing Noodle dish – Zhajiangmian (fried bean sauce noodles) meal at a local restaurant.
-A speciality of Beijing, zhajiangmian is cooked by mixing noodles with vegetables and fried soybean sauce.
+Optional: Authentic Old Beijing Tour with Temple of Heaven, Hutong Tour, and dinner.
+The Temple of Heaven is recognised as a world heritage site by UNESCO.
+It is an architectural masterpiece and was built between 1406 and 1460 AD.
+The temple was used by China’s emperors for ceremonies honouring the god of harvests.
+Then, go on a tour of Beijing’s ancient Hutong neighbourhoods, and visit a local family where you will learn about tai chi, Chinese calligraphy, and cricket fighting.
+Alternatively, climb up Bell Tower to enjoy a bird’s eye view of old Beijing.
+This package also includes a traditional Beijing Noodle dish – zhajiangmian (fried bean sauce noodles) meal at a local restaurant.
 Additional cost applies.

 Day 3: Beijing (B, L)